pmp-library/pmp-library/docs/tutorial.md

 cmake ..
 ```

 This should work out-of-the-box as long as you have recent compiler and standard build tools installed.
+In case of doubt, see the detailed @ref installation instructions.

 By default, CMake will generate `Makefiles` on Linux and macOS.
 You can now build the library using